Gurvanbar/Hackathon-ut-lads/README.md

 ## 📝 Notes

 - Ensure sufficient disk space for model downloads.
 - For optimal performance, use a device with a dedicated NPU or GPU.
+We recommend the Qualcomm Snapdragon X Elite with his powerfull Hexagon NPU.
 - Check the [GitHub repository](https://github.com/Gurvanbar/Hackathon-ut-lads) for updates and community contributions.

 ---